Tesla2fox/tesla2fox.github.io/_machine_learning/uplift_review.md

 |                                                              |                                                              |                                                              |      |      |
 |                                                              |                                                              |                                                              |      |      |
 |                                                              |                                                              |                                                              |      |      |

+### 2or4.
+CFR-NET and dragon-Net, The mainly objective is to learn the uplift (ATE), but in some scenes, the value precesion of output (Y) is alos important, such as the   coupon scene.

+###

 ### 4. Addressing Exposure Bias in Uplift Modeling for Large-scale Online Advertising